-It’s called a letterbox for a reason
+It's Called a Letterbox for a Reason

 While waiting for Book One; Doorway of Death, to return from a professional edit and